TL;DR

 Let’s move on to speed and user experience.

+You can’t have a fast website with unoptimized images.
 And a fast website is crucial for keeping your visitors happy.

-Here’s are a few examples of the power of page speed:
+Here are a few examples of the power of page speed:

-In 2012, Walmart reduced their site’s load time by 1s and saw a 2% lift in conversions;
+- In 2012, Walmart reduced their site’s load time by 1s and saw a 2% lift in conversions.

 I can go on and on, but you get the idea.
-If you need more proof, check out this collection of 18 web performance case studies.
+If you need more proof, check out this collection of 22 web performance case studies.

 Of course, speed optimization is more than just image optimization.

-Images are often the biggest reason for a slow website load time.
 In fact, about 50% of all bytes on the average page are image bytes.
-And since 2011, image bytes have increased almost 5x on the median desktop page and over 7x on the median mobile page!
+And since 2011, image bytes have increased almost 5x on the median desktop page and over 10x on the median mobile page!

 That’s why optimizing your images is a massive site speed win.